 Patients presenting with Goodpasture syndrome (both glomerulonephritis and pulmonary hemorrhage) may be critically ill on presentation.
 Urgent hemodialysis often is needed for standard indications, and intubation for respiratory failure may be necessary.
 When the diagnosis is being considered, kidney biopsy should be done as soon as the clinical situation allows.

-Prognosis for this spectrum of diseases is overall good, provided the disease is identified efficiently, and treatment started promptly.
-Overall survival, and renal recovery track along with the degree of renal impairment on presentation.
+The prognosis for this spectrum of diseases is overall good, provided the disease is identified efficiently, and treatment started promptly.
+Overall survival and renal recovery track along with the degree of renal impairment on presentation.

 Recurrence is rare but possible, and patients typically do well with recurrent episodes.
 This is most likely due to heightened clinical suspicion.
 Treatment in recurrent cases is identical to the initial episode.

 Patients that do not recover renal function and remain dependent on renal replacement therapy may qualify for renal transplantation.
 Anti-glomerular basement membrane antibody titers should be negative for at least six months before transplantation.
 These patients rarely experience recurrent disease in the current era following transplant, but it has been reported in the literature.
 It has been theorized that long-term use of immunosuppressive agents aimed at protecting the graft from rejection simultaneously keeps the autoimmune disease from recurring.